 - The Dragon: On his debut in 2, Jericho is this to Solomon Caine.

 - Dragon Ascendant / Dragon-in-Chief: Jericho starts out as The Dragon, but becomes the primary antagonist, and definitely the most dangerous.

 - Every Car Is a Pinto: DRIV3R and Parallel Lines zigzag this trope.
 A vehicle that takes too much damage from collisions will simply stop working, while shooting vehicles enough times or hitting them with explosives will cause them to explode.
 Hilariously, DRIV3R allows you to get into a vehicle even after it's been blown up.

 - Evil All Along: Senator Ballard in Renegade.
 He secretly sets up a crime ring with New York City's most notorious criminals, then sends Tanner to kill them so that he can take the credit for cleaning up the city."

-Timmy is Reflection's answer to Tanner in Grand Theft Auto III who, although a man, was given the female walking animation cycle to poke fun at Tanner's weird walking moves in the earlier Driver games.
+Timmy is Reflections' answer to Tanner in Grand Theft Auto III who, although a man, was given the female walking animation cycle to poke fun at Tanner's weird walk cycle in Driver 2.